Hire the Best Bed Bug Exterminator in Toronto. 100% Bed Bug Removal Guaranteed!

 Literature suggests that canine inspection can detect the first 5.
 Reading a little between the lines also suggests that canines in the industry may only be trained to alert on the first 3 since any alerts on fecal matter and exoskeleton can be considered false positives according to some (especially for follow-up inspections)[1][3].
 This means dogs, in general, may be trained to not alert on non-living sources of evidence, namely: fecal matter and exuviae.

-Therefore, just as in the case of our discussion on interceptors, we must judge the detection method by its function and design, which leads us to conclude that canine detction, can detect the first 3 classes of evidence and possibly the first 5 classes if trained to do so.
+Therefore, just as in the case of our discussion on interceptors, we must judge the detection method by its function and design, which leads us to conclude that canine detection, can detect the first 3 classes of evidence and possibly the first 5 classes if trained to do so.

-Finally, we note that canine inspection is the poorest in terms of providing evidence to clients (which will serve as a justification for their treatment costs, if treatment is needed).
+Finally, we note that canine inspection is the poorest in terms of providing evidence to clients (which will serve as a justification for bed bug removal treatment costs, if treatment is needed).
 Both interceptors and visual inspections, discussed previously, show evidence directly to the client whereas canine inspection is a bit more cryptic in that the client isn’t shown the evidence and the conversation remains between dog and handler unless the handler opts to visually inspect positive alerts by the dog and find the evidence.

 Reliability (False Negatives/Positives)

 False positives are the biggest challenge canine inspection admittedly faces.
-After reporting a false positive mean average of 15% false positives with a max of 57% for one team (data used from three seperate experiments – each varying in method), researchers stated: “The false positive rate was positively correlated with the detection rate”[2], suggesting that teams which alert correctly the most, also have the most false alerts.
+After reporting a false positive mean average of 15% false positives with a max of 57% for one team (data used from three separate experiments – each varying in method), researchers stated: “The false positive rate was positively correlated with the detection rate”[2], suggesting that teams which alert correctly the most, also have the most false alerts.

 As for false negatives, then it is possible just as with other detection methods, especially if there is some environmental condition or strong smells that prevent the dog from carrying out its task properly.
 What is more likely is that companies simply refuse to perform canine inspection in such conditions.